someparty/someparty/source/articles/2018-03-04-i-have-yet-to-see.html.markdown

 We're a week out from the release of *I'm Bad Now*, [Nap Eyes](https://napeyes.bandcamp.com/)' highly anticipated new full-length for [You've Changed](https://youvechangedrecords.com/), [Paradise of Bachelors](http://www.paradiseofbachelors.com/), and [Jagjaguwar](https://jagjaguwar.com/).
 The wait's essentially over, as you can now stream the 10 song record in its entirety over at [NPR]( https://www.npr.org/2018/03/01/589142518/first-listen-nap-eyes-i-m-bad-now?utm_source=twitter.com&utm_medium=social&utm_campaign=nprmusic&utm_term=music&utm_content=20180301).

-The Halifax indie-rock group's also promoting the new work with a slick new medieval-styled video for the track "I'm Bad."
+The Halifax indie rock group's also promoting the new work with a slick new medieval-styled video for the track "I'm Bad."
 Halifax-based director Seth A Smith and his producing partner Nancy Urich are behind the production.
 They're part of the team that created the recent horror film *The Crescent*.

 *I'm Bad Now* is the follow-up to Nap Eyes' 2016 sophomore LP *Through Rock Fish Scale*.
 This record was recorded and mixed by Howard Bilerman with Mike Wright at Montreal's Hotel2Tango.